We believe Belize is one of the best places in the world to live, retire, invest, and chase adventure.

 In the spirit of our ongoing World’s Best Places To Retire Overseas Face-Off, let’s compare them…

-Clear turquoise waters lapping gently against soft white sand.
-Palm trees rustling in the warm breeze.
-Yellow and orange fishing boats bobbing on the horizon.
-Birdsong and island tunes all around…
+Clear turquoise waters lapping gently against soft white sand… palm trees rustling in the warm breeze… fishing boats bobbing on the horizon… birdsong and island tunes all around…

-Ambergris Caye, Belize, is unadulterated, unpretentious Caribbean… the sea, sand, and sunshine of the Caymans or the Virgin Islands without the price tag.
+For many that’s the ultimate retire-overseas dream… and that’s what Ambergris Caye, the little island off the coast of mainland Belize, delivers… unadulterated, unpretentious Caribbean… the sea, sand, and sunshine of the Caymans or the Virgin Islands without the price tag.

 San Pedro town, a former fishing village, is the center of activity and home to a growing expatriate community of North Americans and Europeans catered to now by dozens of restaurants, shops, art galleries, and community organizations.
 You could settle in here quickly and easily, as the language (like everywhere in Belize) is English.

 The real estate market, for both buying and renting, is developed, meaning you have many options at all price points.
-You can buy a condo for as little as US$100,000 or invest up to US$1 million or more, and you can rent for as little as US$600 to US$700 per month.
+You can buy a condo for as little as US$100,000 or invest up to US$1 million or more, and you can rent for as little as US$700 to US$800 per month.

 Life on Ambergris is relaxed and friendly, carefree and sunny.
-Adopt this island as your home, and you’d enjoy most all services and comforts you’re used to, and you’d never want for like-minded company.
+Adopt this island as your home, and you’d enjoy most all services and comforts of home.
+And you’d never want for like-minded company.